abhiarnipalli/DSSearch-Engine/README.md

 # Assignment 4: Search Engine

-This is a longer group project!
+This is a longer project!
 Here are the [Project Instructions](Project_Instructions.pdf).

 **Objectives:**